Texas high courts hit by ransomware attack, refuse to pay

 Hackers use ransomware to invade computer systems and encrypt files in an effort to extort ransom payments to unlock them.
 The hack left Texas’ top civil and criminal courts without a working case management system or internet in their offices and led staff to put out rulings over Twitter, Blake Hawthorne, the top administrator of the Supreme Court of Texas, said Tuesday.

-He said the courts’ separate document filings system remains operational, the courts are working to ensure lawyer and the public can access court records through other means and that the courts are still granting motions for extensions on deadlines.
+He said the courts’ separate document filings system remains operational, the courts are working to ensure lawyers and the public can access court records through other means and that the courts are still granting motions for extensions on deadlines.

 “We’re trying to use everything available to us to keep access to the courts so we’re using Twitter and social media,” Hawthorne said.